Insurance group calls for mandatory underride guards

 “Our tests and research show that side underride guards have the potential to save lives,” says David Zuby, the Institute's executive vice president and chief research officer.
 “We think a mandate for side underride guards on large trucks has merit, especially as crash deaths continue to rise on our roads.”

-J. J. Keller's Driver Training Series: Accident Procedures - DVD Training provides step-by-step procedures for what to do after a crash.
+J. J. Keller's Driver Training Series: Accident Procedures - Online Course provides step-by-step procedures for what to do after a crash.

 J. J. Keller's FREE Transportation SafetyClicks™ email newsletter brings quick-read safety and compliance news right to your email box.